STVPJ/Hugo-blog/content/post/Understanding-Before-Arguing/index.md

 I think about this every time I scroll through political debates online.
 So many arguments are just people yelling past each other, beating up a cartoon version of the other side.
 We call this **strawmanning**, the act of misrepresenting someone’s position so it’s easier to attack.
 Instead of engaging with what someone actually believes, we invent a flimsy imitation and tear that down.

 Closely related, and just as common, is the misuse of a rhetorical tool called **_reductio ad absurdum_**.
-In its proper form, it’s a logical technique used to disprove a point by showing that it leads to an absurd or contradictory outcome ([Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/entries/reductio-absurdum/)).
+In its proper form, it’s a logical technique used to disprove a point by showing that it leads to an absurd or contradictory outcome ([Britanica](https://www.britannica.com/topic/reductio-ad-absurdum)).
 But in everyday argument, it’s often weaponised: someone exaggerates their opponent’s view to an extreme or ridiculous scenario, and then critiques that instead.

 For example:
 > “You want to regulate car emissions?
 What’s next — banning all cars and making us walk to work?”